QuadMinds/coding-standards/README.md

 Avoid negations. _“Don’t ever not avoid negative logic”_.
 Prefer `isShown` over `isHidden` or `isEnabled` over `isDisabled`.
 Do not use names like `notEditable`.

-#### TypeScript Generics

-If the usages of the generic is obvious, then naming that generic `T` is sufficient.
-As long as the usage is clear you can use `U`, `V` etc. for any following generic.

-If the usage is not obvious, you should use a more descriptive name.
-The same naming rules as for classes will apply then.

 ### Casing ✴

-This one depends on the project beign work in.
-Follow the guidelenss for **Javascript** apps and completely new features developed on **Cloud Flash**.
+This one depends on the project being work in.
+Follow the guidelines for **Javascript** apps and completely new features developed on **Cloud Flash**.

-If the feature you are working on is on a **legacy** file, keep the codign style wether it makes sense.
+If the feature you are working on is on a **legacy** file, keep the coding style wether it makes sense.

-However you should always try to avoid adding new functionality to existing files if the code style is completely different from the conventional one.
+However you should **always** try to avoid adding new functionality to existing files if the code style is completely different from the conventional one.
 Instead, create new files following the standard and reference them in older ones if needed.

 #### Classes, Interfaces, Types and Generics